13 Pinterest SEO Tips to Explode Your Traffic

 If you’re taking the time to create content, you want to make sure that it’s getting in front of your target audience, right?

-Applying Pinterest SEO strategy to your pins helps your pins get in front of your dream readers, customers and clients because you’re actively using the same search terms as they are using within Pinterest.
+Applying a Pinterest SEO strategy to your pins helps your pins get in front of your dream readers, customers, and clients.

 How does the Pinterest search algorithm work?

 When the pinners type in a search term in the top bar and they hit enter, they receive pins on the page that are relevant to the search term they have used.

 📹 FREE PINTEREST MASTERCLASS: Get my proven step-by-step formula to passively attract new client enquires and course sales using Pinterest, all in under 3 hours per month.

 The pins at the top of Pinterest’s smart feed are:

 - Relevant to the topic of the search term

 - Quality pins

 - Domain quality (meaning the destination URL is not spam and is a quality website)